ddj231/Handel/README.md

 For example ```loop for 10```

-All together a run of a chunk can be configured as follows:
+All together you can configure a run of a chunk as follows:

 ```
 start